 The Post-Baccalaureate Certificate in Health and Wellness Coaching prepares students with the foundational skills and expertise to help clients clarify and implement health and wellness goals and sustain life-changing behaviors.
 MUIH’s program is one of the few graduate programs in health and wellness coaching in the U.S. and allows students to earn the highest academic credential in the cutting-edge field of health and wellness coaching.
-MUIH’s program is also one of the few programs in the U.S. to offer two professional credentialing pathways in multiple delivery formats (online and hybrid); MUIH graduates are eligible for credentialing by the International Coaching Federation (ICF) and the National Board for Health & Wellness Coaching (NBHWC).
-This 15-credit program can be completed in the online or hybrid format in 1 year (3 trimesters).
+MUIH’s program is also one of the few programs in the U.S. to offer two professional credentialing pathways.
+MUIH graduates are eligible for credentialing by the International Coaching Federation (ICF) and the National Board for Health & Wellness Coaching (NBHWC).
+This 15-credit online program can be completed in 1 year (3 trimesters).